 HTTPSource lets you ingest data into Solr by POSTing a file over HTTP.
 HTTPSource sends data using a channel to a sink, in this case a SolrSink.
-For more information, see Flume Solr BlobHandler Configuration Options on page 78.
+For more information, see Flume Solr BlobHandler Configuration Options on page 52.

-1. Stop the Flume agent that you configured in Configuring the Flume Solr Sink on page 25:
+1. Stop the Flume agent that you configured in Configuring the Flume Solr Sink on page 84:

-- Cloudera Manager: Flume service > Instances > Agent (select one) > Actions > Stop this Agent.
-Make sure that you selected the same agent that you configured earlier. - Unmanaged CDH:
+- Parcel-based Installation: Flume service > Instances > Agent (select one) > Actions > Stop this Agent.
+Make sure that you selected the same agent that you configured earlier. - Package-based Installation:

+'''

-sudo /etc/init.d/flume-ng-agent stop
+$ sudo /etc/init.d/flume-ng-agent stop

+'''